 Humanity prospered and grew for millennia without electricity, many of us have become soft and reliant.

-Imagine trying to find or buy a wood burning stove after the grid goes down.
+Imagine trying to find or buy a wood-burning stove after the grid goes down.
 They will be worth their weight in gold.
-Do yourself a favor and considering buying a wood stove (with required accessories) and a good axe!
+Do yourself a favor and consider buying a wood stove (with required accessories) and a good axe!

-If you have batteries you can use LED flashlights and lanterns as well as a host of other portable electronics, like a radio (you can get alternate powered radios)
+If you have batteries you can use LED flashlights and lanterns as well as a host of other portable electronics, like a radio (you can get alternately powered radios)

 What about all those prepper and survival E-books?
 Reading eBooks when the Grid is Down.

 Light is a big issue.
 Regardless of the season, you will have night, and night is dark (surprise).
 When you have to go outside, without porch lights, or walk down the hallway to the bathroom, you will need to see your path.

 Everyone in your family will have a flashlight, probably more than one.

 What about lighting up a room?
 Sure, you could use your flashlights, but if you were hanging out with friends, or trying to play a board game, this would be inefficient, at best.